Dogs and Fireworks: 7 Tips to Help Nervous Pups

 Make sure your pet is wearing identification that contains up-to-date information.
 Identification tags should include your pup's name and at least one phone number.
 Make sure to choose the phone number for the family member who’s most likely to answer or regularly check voicemail.

-If your dog escapes or goes missing, an ID tag and microchip will be crucial to safely reuniting dogs with their families.
+If a dog escapes or goes missing when the fireworks go bang, an ID tag and microchip will be crucial to safely reuniting them with their families.

 Read More: What To Put on Your Pet ID Tag

-Also be sure keep a photo of your dog on-hand to show to neighbors or post on social media in the event they go missing.
+Also be sure to keep a photo of your dog on hand to show to neighbors or post on social media in the event they go missing.

 SHOW SOME LOVE

-When your dog is anxious, a little love and attention could go a long way.
-If possible, stay home with pets during fireworks and be prepared to help soothe your furry friend.
+When your dog is anxious, a little love and attention go a long way.
+It’s essential to understand the pet’s anxiety, especially during fireworks displays.
+The powerful noise phobia associated with loud noises can be mitigated with your calming presence.

 CONSIDER ANXIETY APPAREL

-Thundershirts, a popular choice in anti-anxiety apparel, are designed to apply gentle, constant pressure to calm all types of anxiety, according to their website.
+Thundershirts, a popular choice for anti-anxiety apparel, are designed to apply gentle, constant pressure to calm all types of anxiety, according to their website.

 TALK TO YOUR VET

-If your dog’s anxiety is severe, consider booking an appointment with a veterinarian to discuss medications or supplements to help ease firework fear.
+If your dog’s anxiety is severe, nothing beats booking an appointment with a veterinarian to discuss medications or supplements to help ease firework fear.
+Fireworks anxiety can be similar to separation anxiety, and understanding these canine anxieties is crucial.